eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 The *DomainParticipant* is the main entity in the DDS protocol.
 It represents a collection of DataReaders/DataWriters, and manage the whole DDS Discovery of others *DomainParticipants* and *DataReaders/DataWriters* within the DDS Domain to which it belongs.
-Refer to `Fast DDS Documentation
+Refer to `DomainParticipant Fast DDS Documentation
 <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/domain/domainParticipant/domainParticipant.html>`_
 for a more detailed explanation of the *DomainParticipant* entity in DDS.

 Each *DomainParticipant* can only communicate under one *Domain* (see :ref:`logical_entities`) and so it exist a direct connection between each *DomainParticipant* and the *Domain* in which it works. |br|
-From image :ref:`fig-entities-diagram` it can be seen that a the DomainParticipant entities are contained in a Process, this is because a system process (so-called *Process* entity) executes an application using Fast DDS that instantiates *DomainParticipants*.
+From image :numref:`fig_entities_diagram` it can be seen that a the DomainParticipant entities are contained in a Process, this is because a system process (so-called *Process* entity) executes an application using Fast DDS that instantiates *DomainParticipants*.
 The same applies to *DataReaders/DataWriters* instantiated by a *DomainParticipant* belonging to a specific *Process*.
 Therefore, a *Process* can contain as many DDS entities as the Fast DDS application running in that *Process*